adeerkhan/adeerkhan.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: CV-Adeer Khan.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: You can download my CV from the right Button.
 ---